borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 else borgmatic won't recognize the option.
 Also be sure to use spaces rather than tabs for indentation; YAML does not allow tabs.

-You can also get the same sample configuration file from the [configuration reference](https://torsion.org/borgmatic/docs/reference/configuration/), the authoritative set of all configuration options.
+You can get the same sample configuration file from the [configuration reference](https://torsion.org/borgmatic/docs/reference/configuration/), the authoritative set of all configuration options.
 This is handy if borgmatic has added new options since you originally created your configuration file.
 Also check out how to [upgrade your configuration](https://torsion.org/borgmatic/docs/how-to/upgrade/#upgrading-your-configuration).